How To Create A Successful London Job Relocation

 One thing that exists in London and that could help with homesickness and is as American as can be, is baseball.
 While you might not immediately associate it with London, rest assured that you’ll be able to enjoy a ballgame, even in the UK.

-Today, you’ll still be able to grab your mitt, ball and bat and head down to the pitch for a game.
+Today, you’ll still be able to grab your mitt, ball, and bat and head down to the pitch for a game.
 Right now, there are more than 40 baseball teams based all over the UK (that’s inside and outside of London).
-While it might not be as easy to find as a cricket game, Google it and you’ll probably be pointed in the right direction.
-You can visit the website for the British Baseball Federation to find a club near your area.
+While it might not be as easy to find as a cricket game, Google it, and you’ll probably be pointed in the right direction.
+You can visit the website of the British Baseball Federation to find a club near your area.
 (The London Mets in Finsbury Park are a popular choice.)

 How Much Does It Cost To Move To London?